Abhinav-26/Machine-Learning-Minor-Projects/README.md

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Movie%20Recomendation">9.
 Movie Recomendation</a><br>
 In this directory we have created a Movie Recomendation system using the concept of content based recomendation system.
 The dataset used is very large and hence it cannot be directly Uploaded into GitHub.
 But you can download the data directly from <a href="https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/moviedataset.zip">here</a>.
 Unzip the data and use the respected csv files.<br><br>

-<a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Reddit's%20Flair%20Detection%20with%20Transfer%20Learning%20%2B%20EDA">10.
-Reddit's Flair Detection with Transfer Learning + EDA</a><br>
-In this directory we have created a Reddits Flair Detector.
-Here we are not lettting the Embedding Layer to initialize it's random weights.
-We are using a TRANSFER LEARNING approach to train the model.
-We are using FastText crawl embeddings for transfer learning.
-These are pre-trained word embeddings trained and released by Facebook after training on 2 million words.<br><br>

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Dog's%20Breed%20Prediction%20Using%20Transfer%20Learning">11.
 Dog's Breed Prediction Using Transfer Learning</a><br>
 In this directory we have simply used the pre-trained weights and applied the concept of transfer learning for making our prediction easy.
 We have used three pre-trained models in this minor project ie, <b>VGG16</b>, <b>Inception_v3</b> and <b>ResNet50</b> for predicting the breed of dog.
 In the File <b>Prediction Comparision</b> I have used the three models for the same image to check which gives the better accuracy and we concluded we got the best accurcay by Inception_v3 model.